vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 *** =key1: 96f73c1255

 *** =instructions1
-Use LIMIT to display only the top 10 results.
+Display only the top 10 results from the `trips` table.
 *** =solution1
 ```{sql}
 SELECT *